 It’s not a huge hassle to drive to the local grocery store and buy your produce—but isn’t it better and healthier to grow your own?

-In terms of produce, if you have the gardening space, right weather conditions and a green thumb, I say go for it.
+In terms of produce, if you have the gardening space, right weather conditions and a green thumb, definitely go for it.
+Fresh herbs and veggies make a huge difference in your meals.
+They tend to be more nutritious and delicious.

 To grow your own Matcha plant, here are the steps to follow: